Best Phone System for Small Business – 2019 Review

 How to get started buying a phone system for your company [Post updated JAN 2019]

 As the world grows increasingly agile, small businesses, in particular, are moving more consistently towards phone systems that allow them to integrate, scale and build according to their needs.
 Many organisations are beginning to embrace the power of the “cloud,” and the versatility that comes with being able to adjust a phone system to suit their ever-changing needs.
-Some say the VoIP market is set to increase in value to $204.8 billion by 2020.
+Some say VoIP providers are on a wave because the market is set to increase in value to $204.8 billion by 2020.

 What’s more, as customer experience leads the way to better business differentiation, small businesses with the best phone systems are discovering how simple features like “music on hold” and intelligent IVRs can delight and retain their clients.